jnovack/www.ozmonet.com/projects/rpiled.md

   * Connect up the PWM output 0 to the MOSFET with the red wire from the LED strip.
   * Output 1 goes to green
   * Output 2 goes to blue.
+* Connect the channel V+ line to the MOSFET Gates through the 1k resistor.

 #### Getting Started